-Until the recent Volkswagen scandal, the government refused to deviate from incentives for diesel cars, as French companies have a marked preference for diesel engines.
-Following public pressure, the government decided in October 2016 to end the tax privileges it provided to diesel fuel.
-The decision to raise taxes on petrol and diesel from 2019 provoked the Yellow Vest riots in November and December of 2018, leading the government to withdraw this decision.
+The decision to raise taxes on gasoline and diesel fuel provoked the Yellow Vest riots in November and December of 2018, leading the government to withdraw this measure.
 This was reminiscent of a similar government retraction in 2014, when President Hollande was forced to cancel the so-called eco-tax on trucks.
 On 24 October 2019, France was condemned by the European Court of Justice (ECJ) for being unwilling or unable to reduce NO2 levels to meet EU targets in place since 2009.
-In April 2019, Macron announced a new initiative, launching a "Citizen Convention for the Climate," which assembled 100 citizens representative of the French population to address the question: "How can greenhouse-gas emissions be reduced by 40% by 2030 in a spirit of justice and equity?"
-The proposals from that group in January 2020 will be submitted to the parliament or to the people by referendum.
+In April 2019, Macron announced a new initiative, launching a "Citizen Convention for the Climate," which assembled 150 citizens representative of the French population to address the question: "How can greenhouse-gas emissions be reduced by 40% by 2030 in a spirit of justice and equity?"
+The 149 proposals from that group in January 2020 have been submitted to the parliament in a slightly watereddown form.
 Some pesticides (e.g., Glysophate) will be banned in the future, but the government rejected an opposition request to advance the deadline, set by the European Union, in France.
+Macron's initial promise to hold a referendum (adding climate preservation to Art.
+1 of the constitution) was abandoned in July 2021 because the two chambers of parliament did not reach the agreement necessary to hold a popular consultation on this constitutional reform.

 In the field of renewable water resources, France has long experience dating to the 1960s, and has set up water agencies to monitor the use and protection of its resources.
 However, the objectives set out in the Ecophyto plan (2009) to enhance water quality have not been met by 2015.
 French authorities have been unable to resist the agriculture lobby, which is the largest consumer of water.
 The use of pesticides has increased by 29% (2008 - 2014).
-The attitude of the government is split between a desire to reduce pesticides and a need to respond to pressure from farmers, who are reluctant to abandon pesticides before substitutes become available.
+The excess of nitrate and its negative consequences for the proliferation of some seaweeds has been felt particularly strongly in the north of Brittany, where poultry and pig manures are used as fertilizers.
+In spite of social pressure and judicial decisions to the contrary, the farm lobby and other economic interests have impeded the drastic measures needed.